-Methadone was first introduced in this country in 1947 by Eli Lilly and Company as a pain reliever.
-Since then, it has been used widely in treating heroin addiction.
-Methadone is also used currently in managing chronic pain, and can be obtained in tablet form called Methadone and Methadose and liquid form (from clinics).
+Methadone was first introduced in the United States in 1947 by Eli Lilly and Company as a pain reliever.
+Since then, it is widely used in treating heroin addiction.
+Methadone is also used currently in managing chronic pain and is available in tablet form called Methadone and Methadose and liquid form (from clinics).

-Despite its qualities as a pain reliever, methadone is one of the most difficult drugs from which to break clean, and patients treated with methadone for pain frequently develop dependence that requires detoxification.
-As with heroin, methadone detox can be a painful process, and without the help of trained professionals it can be riddled with withdrawal symptoms.
+Despite its qualities as a pain reliever, methadone is one of the most difficult drugs from which to break clean and patients treated with methadone for pain frequently develop dependence that requires detoxification.
+As with heroin, methadone detox can be a painful process.
+Without the help of trained professionals, it can be riddled with withdrawal symptoms.
 Rapid Drug Detox can help free you from methadone addiction.

 Call Rapid Drug Detox at (888) 825-1020 to talk about our Methadone Detox program or contact us to learn more.

 On November 29, 2006, the U.S. Food and Drug Administration issued a Public Health Advisory about methadone entitled “Methadone Use for Pain Control May Result in Death and Life-Threatening Changes in Breathing and Heart Beat.”
 The advisory went on to say that “the FDA has received reports of death and life-threatening side effects in patients taking Methadone.
 These deaths and life-threatening side effects have occurred in patients newly starting Methadone for pain control and in patients who have switched to Methadone after being treated for pain with other strong narcotic pain relievers.
 Methadone can cause slow or shallow breathing and dangerous changes in heart beat that may not be felt by the patient.”
 The advisory urged that physicians use caution when prescribing Methadone.

 Methadone Withdrawal Symptoms